FortunatoMugnano/Sapori-D-Italia/README.md

 3. Add user-specific message system between users
 4. Ability to upload photos for each recipes

+## Stretch Goal:
+1. Interactive Google Map of Italy where users can surf through it and look for the recipes origin

 ## User Stories
 * As a food lover, particularly Italian’s food,  in order to track my recipes I want to consult an App of authentic Italian recipes, easily divided by Region